bradfordharrison2606/blog/_posts/2024-08-08-EmblemIke.md

 ---
 #layout: default
 layout: post
-title: "Emblem - Fire Emblem Engage Primer"
+title: "Emblem Ike- Fire Emblem Engage Primer"
-subtitle: "Name - Emblem of "
+subtitle: "Ike - Emblem of Radiance"
-date:   2024-08-08 00:09:18 -0400
+date:   2024-09-10 00:09:18 -0400
 categories: jekyll Cat2
-permalink: "/Emblems/Template"
+permalink: "/Emblems/Ike"
-backgroundcolor: white
+backgroundcolor: 7288fe

 author: "Bradley Harris"
-published: false
+published: true
 ---

 So insure that the images show up on the GitHub Pages, you have to insert the site.baseurl below right before the /img/... stuff.